9 FAM 601.8

 (1) (U) Mission-specific procedures should be tailored to fit the unique circumstances of the consular section.

-(2) (U) Mission-specific procedures must be consistent with this guidance and must not circumvent this guidance.
+(2) (U) Mission-specific procedures must be consistent with and not circumvent this guidance.

 b.
 (U) Executive Summary: A Nonimmigrant Visa Referral Program Executive Summary is available.
 In addition to the required briefing, the Consular Section Chief must provide the Nonimmigrant Visa Referral Program Executive Summary to referring and approving officials to read before signing the Nonimmigrant Visa Referral and Priority Appointment Request Programs Compliance Agreement.